 3. Motohakone – Where to Stay in Hakone for Nature

-This area can be quite pricey – especially by the lakeside onsen, which are of course stunning.
-But the beauty of the area – the lake’s shores, volcanic valleys, and hiking trails – make everything, including the price, very much worth it.
+This area can be quite pricey – especially by the lakeside onsen, which is of course stunning.
+But the beauty of the area – the lake’s shores, volcanic valleys, and hiking trails – makes everything, including the price, very much worth it.

 Centrally Located Home | Best Airbnb in Motohakone